drscream/nic-cz-dns-crawler/README.md

 Make sure to run the workers with ~same Python version on these machines, otherwise you'll get `unsupported pickle protocol` errors.
 See the [pickle protocol versions in Python docs](https://docs.python.org/3.8/library/pickle.html#data-stream-format).

 The DNS resolver doesn't have to be on a same machine as the `dns-crawler-controller`, of course – just set it's IP in `config.yml`.
 The crawler is tested primarily with CZ.NIC's [Knot Resolver](https://www.knot-resolver.cz/), but should work with any sane resolver supporting DNSSEC.
+Systemd's `systemd-resolved` seems to be really slow though.

 Same goes for Redis, you can point both controller and workers to a separate machine running Redis (don't forget to point them to an empty DB if you're using Redis for other things than the dns-crawler, it uses `0` by default).